I Have a Date with Spring

 I Have a Date with Spring (我和春天有個約會) is a 1994 Hong Kong film directed by Clifton Ko and written by Raymond To.
-It is originally a 1992 play with the same name by Ko Tin Lung.
+It is originally a 1992 play of the same name by Ko Tin Lung.

 Synopsis

 The movie takes place in modern times when Butterfly returns from retirement in Canada to perform in a final charity show at the Flower Palace Nightclub before it is demolished.
 The film takes place in a continuing flashback of one fateful night in 1967 at the Flower Palace Nightclub.
 The film follows the lives of a 1960s girl group called "The 4 Nuts".
 On the night of the Hong Kong 1967 Leftist Riots, Butterfly Yiu was given an accidental chance to perform the final show when the original and star performer, Pak Long, was stranded at another venue.
 This started a chain of events that will change the four character's lives forever.